 It’s not all for nothing, though.
 The good thing about all of these parenting books is that they make fabulous paper weights.
 As evidenced by my toddler’s scribbles in a book about raising defiant children, they make for great coloring sheets.
 I imagine that they’d be useful as fire starters.
 And, if all else fails, you can toss them in your donate pile and get a twenty-five cent tax write-off.
 Someone else will get the opportunity to have their hopes raised — and ultimately dashed — for the price of a candy bar.

 Recently the topic of parenting books came up in a discussion my husband and I were having with another relative.
 I pulled out a few of the books I’ve purchased over the years.
-I had books on positive parenting, parenting the whole-brain child, raising a gifted child, and parenting a defiant child.
-We had a laugh over the books — mostly because of the defiant child book, which I purchased before Baby Girl came along — and then my husband made the comment, “If they really wanted to help parents, they’d make a book called How Not To Kill Your Kids.”
+I had books on positive parenting, parenting the whole-brain child, raising a strong-willed child, raising a gifted child, and parenting a defiant child.
+We had a laugh over the titles, as my toddler had done at least a dozen things during the past hour to show that the book on raising strong-willed children hadn’t helped.

+And then my husband made the comment, “If they really wanted to help parents, they’d make a book called How Not To Kill Your Kids.”

 I forgot to put the parenting books back on the shelf last week.
 Baby Girl ripped the page out of the book about positive discipline.
 Minutes after I corrected her, she used a crayon to scribble in the book about the defiant child.